 Effective January 1, 2006, the former joint venture agreement with Cancer Care Ontario (CCO) ended and the Hospital entered into an integration cancer program agreement ("ICP") with CCO.
-Certain assets are to be transferred in the future from CCO to the Hospital, for \$nil consideration, pending MOHLTC approval.
-The net book value and related unamortized portion of capital grants of the assets yet to be transferred is \$nil (2013 - \$15).
-Under the ICP, equipment with a unit value greater than \$250 will remain the property of CCO and is not reflected in these financial statements.
+Assets valued at \$7,171 were transferred from CCO to the Hospital in 2015 at nominal consideration.
+There are no remaining assets to be transferred.

-Also under the ICP, CCO as paymaster for the MOHLTC, provides operating funding of \$25,530 restricted for cancer services, to cover the Hospital for ambulatory, hotel and corporate costs for the year ended March 31, 2014 (2013 - \$22,920).
+Also under the ICP, CCO as paymaster for the MOHLTC, provides operating funding of \$30,401 restricted for cancer services, to cover the Hospital for ambulatory, hotel and corporate costs for the year ended March 31, 2015 (2014 - \$25,530).
 MOHLTC funding for inpatient oncology services remains as part of the Hospital's global funding.